edmund-leibert/the-vault/the-vault/src/🔴 Academic/📚 Educational Resource/Web Scalability for  Startup Engineers/Chapter 1 Core Concepts/Chapter 1 Core Concepts ∋ Table of Contents.md

 ---

-> [!NOTE] Note
->
+:EiZotero: **Zotero Annotation** <br>
-> :EiZotero: Page 2
+Page 2 :: 🟨 Important point<br>
->
->  > For now, it’s important to establish three main pillars of scalability: what it is and how it evolves, what it looks like in a large-scale application, and what its application architecture looks like.
+> For now, it’s important to establish three main pillars of scalability: what it is and how it evolves, what it looks like in a large-scale application, and what its application architecture looks like.

->
-> ---
+---
-> Good question to figure out is what are the three main pillars of scalability.
+Good question to figure out is what are the three main pillars of scalability.
-> ^XEH6LP28aKJZ5LZHZp23
+^XEH6LP28aKJZ5LZHZp23
->

 ﹇<br>
 As of Apr.
 12, 2024 07:38:46 AM, what are the three main pillars of **scalability** that are important to establish a comprehension of the topic?